2019 Spokane Spring Intensive

 Discount code: AMER0425

-The four-day Intensive course is designed to teach Balint Group leadership technique primarily through experiential groups, supplemented by topic-focused small discussion groups and faculty panel discussions.
-Attendees will have ample time to present cases, practice leading a Balint Group, and engage informally with other participants.
-Faculty-guided debrief sessions provide participants opportunities to receive feedback on their practice sessions in a safe and supportive setting.
-Participants emerge from the course with a deeper understanding of Balint Group leadership techniques and responsibilities.
-This course is given twice a year, sometimes more often.
+The four-day Intensive course is designed to teach Balint group leadership technique primarily through experiential groups, supplemented by topic-focused small discussion groups and faculty panel discussions.
+Attendees will have ample time to present cases, practice leading a Balint group, and engage informally with other participants.
+Faculty-guided debriefings provide opportunities to receive feedback on participants’ practice sessions in a safe and supportive setting.
+Participants emerge from the course with a deeper understanding of Balint group leadership techniques and responsibilities and improved awareness of the method’s limitation and risks.
+This course is given a minimum of twice a year.
 Each offering has unique aspects because of the mix of faculty and the specific cases offered in the Balint groups themselves.

 Participants should be clinically active and willing to present one of their cases.
 Because group cohesiveness affects participants’ experience of the course, registrants are asked to commit to attending all sessions and to attending each session in its entirety.